To learn to read properly, phonological awareness is:

 - Al Otaiba, S., Puranik, C.S., Ziolkowski, R. A., Montgomery, T.M.
 (2009).
 Effectiveness of Early Phonological Awareness Interventions for Students with Speech or Language Impairments.
 Journal of Special Education, 43(2), 107-128.

-Free Resource: For an example of an evidence-based Phonological Awareness Training Program for 5-7 year olds, including manual and materials, click here.
+Free Resource: For an example of an evidence-based Phonological Awareness Training Program for 5-7 year olds, including manual and materials, click here (The Gillon Phonological Awareness Training Programme, Programme Handbook, University of Canterbury).

 * More technically, phonological awareness is knowledge about the sound structure of the language and the ability to manipulate the sounds making up that structure (Rayner, Foorman, Perfetti, Pesetsky, and Seidenberg, 2001).